 AR: I am not a big partier so I don’t really go out to clubs but I do love a good meal and a cocktail.
 My favorite place to eat at is the Nomad Hotel on Broadway and 28th.
 I know Sweet Green is everywhere but it is my favorite salad place on the go.
 I love to go to Mama in K-Town right off Broadway and 31st or 32nd.
 It is my favorite Korean BBQ place.
 I love to go out to dinner where the food is good.

-Photography by Benjamin Lozovsky for Moët & Chandon
+Photography by: Photography by Benjamin Lozovsky for Moët & Chandon